JustinLawrenceMS/SoothSayer/README.md

 This app supplies a random passage from the public domain medieval poem, the Rubaiyyat, everytime the app is loaded.
-It was created with React, React Native, Nodejs, and Laravel.
+It was created with React, React Native, Expo, and Laravel.

 Download the github repo and navigate to app root.